 If you or someone you know has been arrested for pimping and pandering in California you should contact an experienced pimping & pandering lawyer San Diego as soon as possible.
 At the Law Office of Vikas Bajaj, APC, we understand the stress and uncertainties that are involved in fighting pimping and pandering charges.
 We have the knowledge, experience, and passion necessary to ensure clients receive the best criminal defense possible.
-Contact us today for a free, no-commitment consultation to learn about your legal rights and options.
+Contact us today for an initial, no-commitment consultation to learn about your legal rights and options.

 Pimping and Pandering in San Diego